 Fourth day

-One of the most impressive stretches of the Via del Mare
+One of the most breathtaking stretches of the Via del Mare

 Fifth day